 In the human arena, there is much evidence that turmeric and more specifically curcumin, has numerous health benefits.
 The National Center for Complementary and Integrative Health (NCCIH), a division of the National Institutes of Health (NIH), states several findings in preliminary studies.

 These findings revealed the following:

-- most importantly for our purposes, controlling knee pain from osteoarthritis on a similar level with ibuprofen.7
+- controlled knee discomfort from joint discomfort on a similar level with ibuprofen

 5. VITAMIN C